Guidelines for Requesting and Administering Ministerial Exemptions for Fresh Fruit and Vegetables

 The applicant must ensure that an original Ministerial Exemption is at the Canadian point of entry when each load enters Canada (e.g., courier the original Ministerial Exemption to the Customs' Broker at the point of entry) to ensure that every load is accompanied by an original Ministerial Exemption.

-The applicant is required to notify the nearest CFIA inspection office of the arrival of a bulk load, where monitoring may be performed to ensure compliance with the terms of the Ministerial Exemption.
+The applicant is required to notify the nearest CFIA inspection office of the arrival of a load of onions, where, if necessary, an inspection will be performed to ensure compliance with the terms of the Ministerial Exemption.
 Should the load not comply with the requirements, the applicant will be given options for its disposal.

 Failure to notify the nearest CFIA inspection office will result in further control measures to ensure that loads comply with the terms of the Ministerial Exemption.